jsolve/jsolve.github.io/_posts/2015-11-20-spring-security-distributed-system.markdown

 }
 {% endhighlight %}

 In the case of valid credentials, we should return response as a JSON object too.
-In below example, I return object consists of userNo, username and list of roles.
+In the following example, I return object consists of userNo, username and list of roles.
 {% highlight java %}
 public class AuthenticationSuccessHandler extends SimpleUrlAuthenticationSuccessHandler {